msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 **tools update**
 * The use of OpenAPI could allow the automation of some tedious manual steps still required by the tools, such as identifying the DP of a new device.
-* It also opens up the possibility of new tools, such as, for example, the management of automations, which would allow users to edit all the parameters without problems.
-In fact, sometimes it is very difficult to set a defined trigger value (for example 70140) using the standard slider of the SmartLife APP user interface.
+* It also opens up the possibility of new tools, like 'automation tool', to build an alternative to SmartLife.

 _Interesting opportunities to evaluate._